onyxframework/http/README.md

 end
 ```

-A soft auth could be applied as well, just do not do `auth!`; in this case, you'll need to call `auth.try &.auth` manually.
+A soft auth could be applied as well, just do not do `auth!`; in this case, you'll need to call `auth?` then, which is a shortcut to `context.request.auth.try &.auth`.

 ### Websockets ⚡️